dan-leo/masters/thesis/v8/4_results.md

 [](../../../masters/code/tests/plotterk/Signal_power_txTimeNW_plot.png)

 In Figure \ref{fig:txTimeNW}, (AF) the effect of K-means clustering can be seen as it simplifies the variance around -110 to -130dBm as more tests had been take than necessary.
-Nevertheless, this coincides with (I) higher ECL Class 2 values.
-However, ECL is not the only metric that affects latency as there are ECL Class 0 values in that range as well.
+Nevertheless, this coincides with (I) higher ECL class 2 values.
+However, ECL is not the only metric that affects latency as there are ECL class 0 values in that range as well.
 As a whole, the UE have low latency and means under 1 second with MTN-ZTE.
 (BF) Ublox shows poorer performance than Quectel here, yet both have means around 2-3 seconds.
 (C) The data is almost mutually exclusive and only shares a boundary with TX times under 2 seconds.
 (DE) Attenuation zones are clearly defined per decade.
 (GH) UDP packet transmissions are reported greater than 5 seconds, and the rest of the tests as less.
 (I) ECL might affect latency according to reported TX time.

 Although the UE reports satisfactory TX time according to 3GPP standards (under 10 seconds) it is not indicative of the measured latency and it is likely necessary to look at RX time as well.
 Data for both MNOs falls within the first 5 seconds, unlike what was measured.
 It is possible that actual on-air time is less than when measuring latency from external energy measurements because the signals are modulated in the time domain (duty cycle, pulse width).